visgl/loaders.gl/docs/api-reference/loaders/glb-builder.md

 ### encode(options : Object) : ArrayBuffer

-Combines any added and generated JavaScript JSON data structures and any binary subchunks into a GLB formatted `ArrayBuffer` that can be written directly to file.
+Combines your added JSON data structures (in extras, extensions etc) with any generated JavaScript and any binary subchunks, into a single GLB encoded `ArrayBuffer` that can be written directly to file.

 Note: `encode()` is a one time operation.
 It should only be called once all data and binary buffers have been added to the builder.

-### encodeWithMetadata(options : Object)
+### encodeWithMetadata(options : Object) : Object

 A version of `encode` that return the final arrayBuffer together with the generated JSON.